Dictionary » Positive Words » Stately – Meaning, Definition, Synonyms and Antonyms

 4. What’s the difference between “stately” and “majestic”?

-Both words imply grandeur, but “majestic” often emphasizes a sense of awe-inspiring power or natural grandeur, while “stately” highlights dignity, grace, and an imposing presence.
+Both imply grandeur, but “majestic” often emphasizes awe-inspiring power or a sweeping sense of beauty, while “stately” focuses more on dignity, elegance, and an imposing, formal presence.

 5. Can “stately” describe a place?

 Absolutely.
-“Stately” is commonly used to describe buildings, homes, halls, and gardens that are impressive and elegant in appearance.
+“Stately” is commonly used for buildings, homes, halls, and gardens that look impressive, well-proportioned, and dignified.